Vaishali715/Final_Project/README.md

 * Checking for the unique values of each feature and plotting them which helps in visualizing the features
 * Column 'veil_type' shows no variations, hence dropped
 * In column 'stalk_root', out of 8124 rows, 2480 rows have missing values and hence dropped

+## Feature Engineering
+Feature engineering is the process of transforming raw data into features that better represent the underlying problem to the predictive models, resulting in improved model accuracy on unseen data.
+The following steps were carried out under Feature Engineering:
 * The data was denoted by just a character, so it was changed to meaningful understandable words

-### Preliminary Feature Engineering
-Feature engineering is the process of transforming raw data into features that better represent the underlying problem to the predictive models, resulting in improved model accuracy on unseen data (as on https://medium.com/mindorks/what-is-feature-engineering-for-machine-learning-d8ba3158d97a)

 * After dropping the mushroom_id column we are encoding all categorical columns to dummy variables (features).
 Here we are getting 113 columns out of 21 columns

 ### Preliminary Feature Selection, including their decision-making process